 Taking Ownership and Living With Integrity

-With the infamous fourth step and its attendant principles, courage, behind us, we turn our attention to the fifth principle.
+With the fourth step and its principle, courage, behind us, we turn our attention to the fifth principle.
 It can be a difficult concept to grasp, so we’re going to have to break it down and take a close look at it.
 In the steps, once we have made our “searching and fearless moral inventory,” it’s then time to share that inventory with another person.
 By sharing this intimate look at ourselves and our past – warts and all –with someone else, we are starting to take ownership of all of it.
 And taking ownership is a necessary step in living with integrity.

 What We Do When Others Aren’t Looking

-Integrity means have strong ethical or moral principles and following those principles at all times.
+Integrity means having strong ethical or moral principles and following those principles at all times.
 If you look in a dictionary, you’ll see an alternate definition.
 It will say something along the lines of “being whole or undivided.”
 It’s this second definition that really highlights the second half of the first definition.
 It’s not enough to have strong ideas on how we want to live.
 We have to follow through with those ideas.
 Furthermore, there is another, more colloquial saying that further illuminates the concept of integrity.
-It goes, “Integrity is what we do when others aren’t looking”.
+It goes, “Integrity is what we do when others aren’t looking.”
 Taken further, the real us is who we are when others aren’t around.
 This is where we find the whole or undivided person.
 This is where we find the “real us.”

 Talking the Talk Without Walking the Walk